olauby-dlg/monorepo-example/ISSUES.md

 In VSCode, when typing the name of an object (e.g. `bar`) from [mylib](mylib/mylib/__init__.py) in [app](app/app/main.py), no auto-import is suggested.

-Weird behaviour:
+Observations:

+- Auto-import does not work when app is open individually
+- When restarting the python server, and immediatly writting bar in app I get the auto import suggestion.
+But when doing it a few seconds later I don't have it:
     - Auto import works while LSP is restarting
     - Auto import stop working when LSP has restarted

-> When restarting the python server, and immediatly writting bar in app I get the auto import suggestion.
-But when doing it a few seconds later I don't have it.
+Solution ?

+Adding `include=["../mylib"]` to pyright config seems to fix the issue

 ### Poetry generates egg-info folder